cyber-prophet/bostrom-journal/BostromJournal001.md

 Files are downloaded from network participants' nodes.
 Therefore, the more devices have the file, the higher chances it can be downloaded (and potentially faster).

-IPFS does not guarantee the safety or accessibility of the files.
+IPFS does not guarantee the safety or retrievability of the files.

 ### Bostrom is a full refactoring of the Euler network [~](QmYaf3J118vExRV6gFv2CjwYCyHmzV6Z9ACV7avWb652XZ)